riebeekn/experiments-in-meteor-blog/_posts/2015-07-01-photo-blog-part-1.md

 });
 {% endhighlight %}

 So that is a bit of a code dump, let's take it from the top down.
 First we have the `if (Meteor.isServer)...` block which defines the server version of our Collection.
-Here we are setting up the 'store' for FSCollection to use.
+Here we are setting up the 'store' for CollectionFS to use.
 This is what determines where images are actually stored when they get uploaded.
 In our case we're setting up an S3 store, and this is where we pass in our S3 credentials.
 We then define our collection, which we are naming 'Images'.
 In our collection definition we specify the store (which we defined via the `imageStore` variable) and a filter, the filter just limits the type of files that can be uploaded, in our case we are restricting uploads to images.

 The `if (Meteor.isClient)...` block defines the client version of the Collection.
 The main difference being that we don't set our S3 keys.
 This is a key point, we don't want to make our keys available on the client, if we did someone could grab them using the browser console, for instance if we defined `settings.json` like so: